apache/comdev-site/source/pmc/adding-committers.md

       it to their ASF account.
    1. Add committer to the appropriate access groups for any services that your project uses, which are not tied to ASF LDAP.
 1. Notify the committer of completion.
-(Use [this template](/templates/committer-welcome.txt)
+(Use the [committer welcome template](/templates/committer-welcome.txt)
 1. If committer is also to be a PMC member, the PMC Chair or other PMC members must [update the PMC roster](https://whimsy.apache.org/roster/committee/) See [new PMC member](https://www.apache.org/dev/pmc.html#newpmcmember) for more detail.
 1. Announce the new committer.
-(Use [this template](/templates/committer-announce.txt).
+(Use the [new committer announcement template](/templates/committer-announce.txt).